 The Court of Protection1 has the power to make decisions and appoint deputies2 in respect of a person lacking capacity3 ('P') in relation to the control and management of P's property4.
-If the court is satisfied that: (1) under the law prevailing in a place outside England and Wales5 a person ('M') has been appointed to exercise powers in respect of the property or affairs of P on the ground (however formulated) that P lacks capacity to make decisions with respect to the management and administration of his property and affairs; and (2) having regard to the nature of
+If the court is satisfied that: (1) under the law prevailing in a place outside England and Wales5 a person ('M') has been appointed to exercise powers in respect of the property or affairs of P on the ground (however formulated) that P lacks capacity to make decisions with respect to the management and administration of his property and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.